jpmcelderry/Primernator/README.md

-#This is an old project from when I was unfamiliar with OOP principles, and thus is neither object-oriented nor efficient, but still works nonetheless
+# NOTE: This is an old project from when I was unfamiliar with OOP principles, and thus is neither object-oriented nor efficient, but still works nonetheless

 # Prime(r)nator, a GUI primer-designing tool.